coderholic/pyradio/README.md

 Currently, the following actions are available:

-One thing you may want to do is remove a station from a playlist, e.g. when found that it not longer works.
-You can do that by pressing "***DEL***" or "***x***".

-Pressing "***e***" will enable you to change the encoding of the selected station.
+Pressing "**a**" or "**A**" will enable you to add a new station (either below the currently selected station or at the end of the list), while "**e**" will edit the currently selected station.
+All of these actions will open the "*Station Editor*".

+If you just want to change the encoding of the selected station, just press "***E***".
 If the station is currently playing, playback will be restarted so that the encoding's change takes effect (hopefully correctly displaying the station/song title).

 Then, when this is done, you can either save the modified playlist, by pressing "***s***", or reload the playlist from disk, by pressing "***R***".
 A modified playlist will automatically be saved when **PyRadio** exits (or Ctrl-C is pressed).

+One thing you may also want to do is remove a station from a playlist, e.g. when found that it not longer works.
+You can do that by pressing "***DEL***" or "***x***".

 Finally, opening another playlist is also possible.
 Just press "***o***" and you will be presented with a list of saved playlists to choose from.
 These playlists must be saved beforehand in **PyRadio**'s configuration directory.